 For good airplane ticket prices to Maui, use this box (airport code is OGG):

-For information on flights between one Hawaiian island and another, click on Inter-Island flights.
+For information on flights between one Hawaiian island and another, click on Hawaii Island Hopping on inter-Island flights.

 For information about car rentals at any of the Maui airports, click on Maui Car Rentals.